-So why did a Nokia 3310 last forever?
-Battery life is determined by a combination of factors, including the size of the battery, hardware power, and user-usage patterns.
+So, why did a Nokia 3310 last forever?
+Battery life is determined by a combination of factors, including the size of the battery, hardware power, and user usage patterns.
 The Nokia 3310 had a smaller battery, but fewer features and low-power hardware.
 Its battery could run for days.
 Modern-day smartphones have advanced features: internet connectivity, high-resolution display, and apps running continuously - thus reducing the battery life.

-What’s causing the drain?
+What’s causing battery drain?

 Everyone uses their phones differently, but here are the most common drains